GervinFung/TicTacToe/README.md

 --- | ---
 1.| Double click TicTacToe.jar file
-2.| There is an option in the menu that allow user to choose whether to play againt AI or friend 3.| After that, user must choose the grid layout before they can start the game, which range from 3x3 to 6x6 4.| The game will restart if there's a winner or it is a draw
+2.| There is an option in the menu that allow user to choose whether to play againt AI or friend 3.| After that, user must choose the grid layout before they can start the game, which range from 3x3 and above 4.| The game will restart if there's a winner or it is a draw

 ## The AI gets weaker as grid increase
 No. | AI
 --- | ---
-1.| The AI will only prevent user from winning from 4x4 to 6x6 grid 2.| However the AI will want to win if its 3x3 grid layout
+1.| The AI will only prevent user from winning from 4x4 and above grid 2.| However the AI will want to win if its 3x3 grid layout

 ![3x3 sample](3x3.png)